 Reviewed by: Matthias Shapiro

 In the last couple years, there has not been a film like “Requiem for a Dream.”
-Here is a film that, in its short 102 minute screen time, tenderly destroys every character it focuses on.
+In its short 102 minute screen time, it tenderly destroys every character it focuses on.
 It is a film so powerful I don’t want to break it apart and look at each piece but instead step back and look at the whole.

 Note: “Requiem” gained a great deal of notoriety because of its initial NC-17 rating.
 Rather than accept that commercial mark of death, Artisan released it unrated and asked theatres to participate in excluding the younger audience.
-When it became available on video and DVD, it garnered more press because of Blockbuster’s refusal to house the unedited version.
-Instead, an R-rated edited version with a few shots removed has graced their shelves.
-The difference between the unedited and edited version is negligible, especially in light of the power of the rest of the film.
-The characters move this film, not the 2 seconds of sickening imagery that was deleted.
-Watch the edited version and you will miss nothing.
+When it became available on video and DVD, it garnered more press because of Blockbuster’s justified refusal to house the unedited version.
+Instead, an R-rated edited version with a few shots removed was accepted on their shelves—removing 2 seconds of sickening imagery.